 \subsubsection{Analysis}

-To understand the effectiveness, we compare ATM's data access performance with the cache-based sparse data management.
-Figure~\ref{fig:g_s_archi} (c) shows the normalized DRAM latency (evaluated on Ramulator) of both methods for input loading with increasing number of active pillars along with a theoretically ideal DRAM latency.
-The cache-based method consists of a hash table for the rule generation and a direct-map cache, which is a basic setting for typical SpConv implementation~\cite{graham2015sparse,yan2018second,tang2022torchsparse}.
-The size for the cache and $BUF_{in}$ is the same as 32KByte, the hash is managed in input stationary to maximize input reuse (cf. \cite{tang2022torchsparse}), and the cache block size is set as $64$ to avoid cache misses (as motivated by \cite{lin2021pointacc}).
-As shown in the figure, PointAcc's sparse data management (RGU+GSU) exhibits superior performance compared to the cache-based method (Hash+Cache) with the gap increases for more number of active pillars.
-The trace analysis revealed that the cache-based method had to fetch input multiple times especially near the boundary of active output tiles.
-In contrast, the monotonicity of input-output indices allows simple hardware to fully reuse the data and expedite the sparse convolution calculation, matching with the theoretically best DRAM access.
+We evaluated the efficiency of ATM by comparing its data access performance with cache-based sparse dataflow management.
+Fig.~\ref{fig:g_s_archi}(c) illustrates the normalized DRAM latency (assessed on Ramulator) of both methods as the number of active pillars increases, alongside an ideal theoretical DRAM latency.
+The cache-based method employs a hash table for RuleGen and a direct-map cache, standard elements of typical SpConv implementations~\cite{graham2015sparse,yan2018second,tang2022torchsparse}.
+We set the cache and $BUF_{in}$ sizes to 32KByte, managed the hash table in an input-stationary manner to optimize input reuse (\cf~\cite{tang2022torchsparse}), and set the cache block size to $64$ to minimize cache misses, as suggested by \cite{lin2021pointacc}.
+As depicted in the figure, our sparse dataflow management (RGU+GSU) outperforms the cache-based method (Hash+Cache), with the performance gap widening as the number of active pillars increases.
+The trace analysis revealed that the cache-based method suffered multiple input fetches, particularly near active output tile boundaries.
+Conversely, by exploiting the monotonicity of input-output indices, our simple hardware setup ensures full data reuse and expedites sparse convolution calculations, matching the latency of the all-reuse DRAM accesses.